 - Customer Interaction Management Product Advisory Council (CIM PAC): CIM PAC provides advisory input for product development direction to Teradata Aprimo analytical applications.
-The CIM PAC consists of license holders and end-users who come together to provide insight into new business strategies, processes, and functionality with an eye towards adding business value to the analytical applications. - The Service Focus Team (SFT): works closely with Teradata on key issues regarding support services and other areas that fall beyond the scope of product enhancements.
-The SFT represents the concerns of Teradata customers and gathers feedback to make service improvements. - > The Teradata PARTNERS User Group Conference & Expo provides business and IT professionals with educational sessions, exposure to new products and solutions, and networking opportunities to advance the data warehousing, business applications and big data analytics disciplines.
+The CIM PAC consists of license holders and end-users who come together to provide insight into new business strategies, processes, and functionality with an eye towards adding business value to the analytical applications. - The Teradata PARTNERS User Group Conference & Expo provides business and IT professionals with educational sessions, exposure to new products and solutions, and networking opportunities to advance the data warehousing, business applications and big data analytics disciplines.
 Customers share best practices and noted keynotes provide forward thinking insight.
-The PARTNERS Conference provides an opportunity to network with colleagues, industry experts and visionaries from around the globe. - > Teradata uses its customer satisfaction program to provide each account team with performance scores and commentary from their customers.
+The PARTNERS Conference provides an opportunity to network with colleagues, industry experts and visionaries from around the globe. - Teradata uses its customer satisfaction program to provide each account team with performance scores and commentary from their customers.
 Furthermore, the company uses the feedback from customers, obtained via questionnaires, to provide Teradata management guidance into positive areas that can be leveraged and negative areas that need improvement.
 When a questionnaire is completed, results are sent to the account team for review and action, where appropriate.
-Each quarter, results are reviewed by marketing research, and aggregate results and recommended actions are presented to the Teradata leadership team and area leaders. - > Aprimo has multiple forums by which customers are able to provide feedback on product and processes within the company.
-First we have a series of formal meetings that include: Aprimo Marketing Summit Customer Advisory
+Each quarter, results are reviewed by marketing research, and aggregate results and recommended actions are presented to the Teradata leadership team and area leaders.

-Board, User Groups by Vertical, Aprimo Product Customer Focus Groups and the Aprimo Analytical Product Advisory Council (AAPAC).
+- Aprimo has multiple forums by which customers are able to provide feedback on product and processes within the company.
+First we have a series of formal meetings that include: Aprimo Marketing Summit Customer Advisory Board, User Groups by Vertical, Aprimo Product Customer Focus Groups and the Aprimo Analytical Product Advisory Council (AAPAC).
 We also allow customers to provide feedback directly to our product team via a scheduled meeting with their account rep and a representative from the product development team.
 Finally, customers are able to provide feedback at various touch points with Aprimo through an online survey administered by Mindshare Technologies.
-Some of the touch points include: Contract Signing, Implementation Design Sign-off, Customer Care Handoff, Quarterly Review, (Customer) Fiscal Year End, and a quarterly Overall Satisfaction survey.

-Teradata Aster gets strategic input on product, services, and support from its customers throughout the year via questionnaires and product review calls.
+Some of the touch points include: Contract Signing, Implementation Design Sign-off, Customer Care Handoff, Quarterly Review, (Customer) Fiscal Year End, and a quarterly Overall Satisfaction survey. - Teradata Aster gets strategic input on product, services, and support from its customers throughout the year via questionnaires and product review calls.
 In addition, there is an annual customer advisory board (CAB) meeting conducted in conjunction with PARTNERS where a large number of Teradata Aster customers are in attendance.